 When we started using a wiki for our work several years ago, discussions like this frequently cropped up: “Why are you commenting on and changing my document?
 It’s only a draft!
-It’s not finished yet!
-Somehow I feel like you are criticizing my work by messing around with it even though I’m still working on the draft.”
+I feel like you’re criticizing my work before I’ve even finished it!”

 Of course, a wiki also contains an option for restricting user rights to ensure that only you (or only the intranet project team or just my ISO certification project team here) can view and edit a page.
-I also admit that a process of habituation is needed here to really get the usage of the wiki right internally and make sure everyone is used to this way of working.
+In any case, a process of habituation is needed in order to get the usage of the wiki right internally and make sure everyone is used to this way of working.

-Meanwhile, years of experience in dealing with wikis have led us to making this kind of draft available in the system early on.
-It goes without saying that I don’t go around promoting the interim status of the draft in a chat or micropost at this point, as I’m still working on it.
+Meanwhile, years of experience in dealing with wikis have led us to make this kind of draft available in the system early on.
+Of course, I don’t go around promoting the interim status of the draft in a chat or micropost while I’m still working on it.
 That said, however, other users in the system can still see the new page on the change list or from their subscriptions to various sections.

 That means, for example, that my coworker Carl may have subscribed to the “ISO Certification” wiki section that I created for this purpose.
 Let’s pretend that the section has only been activated for the fifteen or so people who will actually be working on the project.
-You may find this comes closer to your own reality if you think about your company.
+You may find this comes closer to your own company’s reality.

-Carl views my new page because Confluence (or your wiki system of choice) has told him there is new content.
+Carl views my new page because Confluence (or your wiki system of choice) has told him there’s new content.
 We spoke about relevance earlier – and this is important here: since Carl is interested in my ISO story, receiving this extra email about it doesn’t bother him in the slightest.
-If he did, he would simply disable the “Observe” function (see “Personalized Messages”).
+If it did, he would simply disable the “Observe” function (see “Personalized Messages”).

-Since he can already see all the content I have created in the email, he thinks, “Great.
+Since he can already see all the content I’ve created in the email, he thinks, “Great.
 That Seibert guy is beginning to document things properly at last.
-That will give the project a boost.
+That’ll give the project a boost.
 But he forgot to put me on the list of participants again.”

 So Carl opens the page, presses “Edit” and inserts his name in the list.
-The same applies to Lisa and Ben, who I both forgot when I first set up the page.
-Ben has even called a company he knows well to find out about the experiences they had with ISO certification there.
-He has stored the call log for this in our customer relationship management system (CRM), and inserts a link to this in the concept document and adds a brief comment about his contact partner’s experience with costs.
+The same applies to Lisa and Ben, whom I also forgot when I first set up the page.
+Ben has even called a company he knows well to find out about the experiences they had with ISO certification.
+He’s stored the call log for this in our customer relationship management system (CRM), and he inserts a link to this in the concept document with a brief comment about his contact partner’s experience with costs.